michaelrharris/Synaptic-Polarity/README.md

 "Kprime.csv" - Kronecker product of X and Y truncated to only include connections with known polarity

-“SCM.py” - Implementation of the Spatial Connectome Model which produces the file
+“SCM.py” - Implementation of the Spatial Connectome Model which produces the file "SCM_Predictions.csv"

 “Network Based Prediction Cross Validation.py” - performs a 10-fold cross validation procedure using the SCM, SL3, SPA, and SL2 methods, and produces a precision rank plot like that of Figure 3, panel E in this work.